• Home /

 You must occupy the home you’re financing

 HomeReady is for primary residences only.
-Home buyers cannot use it to finance a vacation home, Airbnb property, or another type of investment property.
-Co-signers are allowed, and at least one person listed on the mortgage must live in the property.
+Home buyers cannot use the program to finance a vacation home, Airbnb property, or another type of investment property.
+Co-signers are allowed, but at least one person listed on the mortgage must live in the property.

 Your home must be a residential property

-HomeReady is for attached or detached single-family residences, including townhomes, condos, rowhomes; and multi-unit homes of four units or fewer.
+HomeReady is for attached or detached single-family residences, including townhomes, condos, rowhomes; and multi-unit homes of two-to-four units.
 Manufactured homes may be eligible.
 Commercial properties are not allowed.

 Your mortgage must meet conforming mortgage guidelines

-HomeReady is a Fannie Mae mortgage program, which means that loans must meet Fannie Mae’s conforming mortgage guidelines.
+HomeReady is a Fannie Mae mortgage program, meaning loans must meet Fannie Mae’s conforming mortgage guidelines.
 Loan sizes must be within local conforming loan limits, buyers must provide proof of income, and loans may not be interest-only.

 Your down payment must be at least 3%